apitally/.github/profile/README.md

 # Welcome to Apitally 👋

-**Simple, privacy-focused API monitoring & analytics**

-Apitally gives you the visibility you need to build better APIs – with just a few lines of code.
+Apitally is a simple API monitoring & analytics tool that provides intuitive dashboards with real-time metrics, request logs, and alerts.
+It's super easy to set up — just add a few lines of code to your project.

 Learn more on our 🌎 [website](https://apitally.io) or check out the 📚 [documentation](https://docs.apitally.io).